flix/book/src/traits.md

 ```
 ❌ -- Resolution Error --------------------------------------------------

->> Unexpected signature 'giraffeAvgLegs' which does not mention the type
+>> Unexpected signature 'numberOfGiraffes' which does not mention the type
->> variable of the class.
+>> variable of the trait.

-7 |     pub def giraffeAvgLegs(): Int32
+7 |     pub def numberOfGiraffes(): Int32
                 ^^^^^^^^^^^
                 unexpected signature.
 ```

-The problem here is that the `giraffeAvgLegs` signature does not belong in the `Animal` trait because it is does not depend on `a`, i.e. on the specific animal.
+The problem is that the signature for `numberOfGiraffes` does not mention the type parameter `a`.